Internal Medicine Eligibility

 - Be in conformity with the Code of Ethics of the American Board of Physician Specialties (ABPS), be known in his/her community as an ethical member of the profession, and be an active specialist in Internal Medicine.

-- Have completed an Accreditation Council of Graduate Medical Education (ACGME), the American Osteopathic Association (AOA), or the the Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited residency in Internal Medicine.
+- All applicants must have completed an Accreditation Council of Graduate Medical Education (ACGME), American Osteopathic Association (AOA), or Royal College of Physicians and Surgeons of Canada (RCPSC)-accredited residency in Internal Medicine.
 The ABPS accepts medical residencies approved by the RCPSC, including approved residencies outside Canada.